conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

     def source(self):
         # Please, be aware that using the head of the branch instead of an immutable tag
-        # or commit is not a bad practice and not allowed by Conan
+        # or commit is strongly discouraged, unsupported by Conan and likely to cause issues
         get(self, "https://github.com/conan-io/libhello/archive/refs/heads/main.zip",
                   strip_root=True)